jfjensen/CarND-Path-Planning-Project/README.md

 ##### Constructing the actions "Changing speed to maximum or reference" (lines 384-429)

 The methods `actChangeToMaxSpeed` and `actChangeToRefSpeed` call the `actChangeSpeed` method which is a general method for changing the speed of the vehicle.
 The latter method takes a start speed and a goal speed.
 First a Trajectory object is created and then it is initialized with the start and goal speeds.
-The PathPlanner object is now set to RUNNING.
+The PathPlanner object is now set to 'running'.
 As long as it is running, it will tell the Trajectory object to generate a new `frenet s dot` value and retrieve it.
 The `distance increment` is set to the retrieved value.
-When the Trajectory object is finished generating `frenet s dot` values, the change speed method will return SUCCESS.
+When the Trajectory object is finished generating `frenet s dot` values, the change speed method will return 'success'.

 #####  Constructing the actions "Changing lanes" (lines 431-474)